ellieb/VICTORIA/README.md

-# Dose Viewer
+# VICTORIA

-Dose viewer is a (WIP) web-based visualization tool for EGSnrc phantom and dose files.
-To use, either upload .3ddose and .egsphant files or use the test files available.
+VICTORIA is a web-based visualization tool for DICOM, EGSnrc phantom, and EGSnrc dose files.
+To use, either upload .3ddose, .egsphant, or DICOM files; or use the test files available.
 If two or more dose files are uploaded, they can be compared in the viewer.
 Dose contours can be added with the input box in the dose legend.
 Contours can be toggled on and off by clicking the corresponding colour block in